MohamedAwad9k8/EGCERT-CTFs2023-Sign_Gate_Challenge_Writeup/README.md

 First let's change the message from bytes to long.
 Crypt0N19h7 --> 81538619852414955053213751.
+Note: I tried sending this message to be signed, but the system knows this loop hole and responded with "you underestimate my skills", so I had to think about another solution.
 factorizing the message using Alperton online factorization.
 81538619852414955053213751 = 16896045279 * 4825899700550569.